Beware of spoilers for Season 5!

-- Heroic Bystander: They don't seem to have any combat ability (or at least know they don't stand a chance of fighting back), but they try to help other outcasts and fugitives, and eventually plan to navigate through Homeworld with Lars, despite the risk of robonoids and other security detail on the lookout for fugitives.
-This is especially so now that "Rose Quartz" is supposedly on the loose on Homeworld.
+- Heroic Bystander: They don't seem to have any combat ability (or at least know they don't stand a chance of fighting back), but they try to help other outcasts and fugitives, and eventually make it off Homeworld with Lars, despite the risk of robonoids and other security detail on the lookout for fugitives.
 Ironically, their escort, Lars, is (mostly) a human, yet he's the one who has to defend them.

 - Kill on Sight: Both wandering Shattering Robonoids and loyal Homeworld Gems will kill them on sight.
 Because of this, they're stuck hiding deep beneath Homeworld in the old abandoned Kindergartens, fearing for their lives.